The Historic Yellowstone Trail

 From here, the road follows its original alignment for the next 12 miles.
 It’s a scenic drive through the valley, lined with farms and pastures.
 One notable roadside oddity was "The Lamp Lady," a local landmark.
 Although most of the road is on the original route, some sections were realigned in the 1920s.

-Upon reaching the intersection of NE 50th St. and 196th Ave NE, we arrived at the Happy Valley Grange, built in 1909 and still in use today.
+Upon reaching the intersection of NE 50th St. and 196th Ave NE, we arrived at the Happy Valley Grange, built in 1909 and is still in use today.
 Turning north onto 196th Ave NE, we traveled along the Red Brick Road, named after James Mattson, who petitioned for it to be paved with brick in 1913.
-Today, only the northern 1.25 miles of this road remain as brick.
+Today, only the northern 1.25 miles of this road remains as brick.
 Due to increased traffic on Highway 202, access to 196th Ave NE is now restricted, so we rerouted back via Sahalee Way.

-After a quick photo stop at an old road curve built in the 1920s, we continued north on the Red Brick Road to a new kiosk for more pictures before turning left onto Union Hill Road, named after Civil War veterans who homesteaded the area.
+After a quick photo stop at the old road curve built in the 1920s, we continued north on the Red Brick Road to a new kiosk for more pictures before turning left onto Union Hill Road, named after Civil War veterans who homesteaded the area.

 Next, we entered Redmond, originally a small logging and farming town along the Yellowstone Trail.
 Established in the 1870s, Redmond became known for its rich agricultural land and was incorporated in 1912.
 Today, it’s a bustling tech hub, home to Microsoft, Nintendo, and other companies.
 The original route continued south along Leary Way, crossed the old Seattle Lakeshore and Eastern Railroad near Marymoor Park, and then ascended a switchback hill toward Kirkland.